-- 1. Program that includes communicating with affected Indigenous Peoples to enable Certified Organizations to: - a. understand and respect traditional forest-related knowledge; - b. identify and protect spiritually, historically, or culturally important sites; - c. address the use of non-timber forest products of value; - d. communicate through processes that respect their representative institutions, using appropriate protocols; - e. provide opportunities to review forest management plans and forest management practices; and - f. respond to inquiries and concerns received.
+- 1. Program that includes communicating with affected Indigenous Peoples to enable Certified Organizations to: - a. understand and respect traditional forest-related knowledge; - b. identify and protect spiritually, historically, or culturally important sites; - c. address the use of non-timber forest products of value; - d. communicate through processes that respect their representative institutions, using appropriate protocols; - e. provide opportunities to review forest management practices; and - f. respond to inquiries and concerns received.

 Performance Measure 8.3.
-Certified Organizations are encouraged to communicate with and shall respond to Indigenous Peoples whose rights may be affected by forest management practices on the Certified Organization's private lands.
+Certified Organizations are encouraged to communicate with and shall respond to Indigenous Peoples whose rights may be affected by forest management practices on their private lands.

-- 1. Certified Organizations are aware of traditional forest-related knowledge, such as known cultural heritage sites, the use of wood in traditional buildings and crafts, and flora that may be used in cultural practices for food, ceremonies, or medicine. - 2.
+- 1. Certified Organizations are aware of traditional forest-related knowledge, such as known cultural heritage sites, the use of wood in traditional buildings and crafts, and flora that may be used in cultural practices for food, ceremonies or medicine. - 2.
 Respond to Indigenous Peoples' inquiries and concerns received.